scottsteinbeck/commandbox-gitbook/README.md

 There are a handful of export settings that are passed to the underlying PDF engine to help control the page size.
 To see all the options run `gitbook export help`.

-* `coverPageImageFile` - Full or absolute path to an image file to completely replace the default book cover page.
-* `codeHighlighlightTheme` - A valid CSS theme for the Pygments syntax highlighter.
-See here: http://jwarby.github.io/jekyll-pygments-themes/
-* `showTOC` - Set to false to not render a Table Of Contents for the book (defaults to true)
-* `showPageNumbers` - Set to false to not render page numbers in header/footer (defaults to true)
-* `showTitleInPage` - Set to false to not render page title in header/footer (defaults to true)

 * `pageheight` - Page height in inches (default) or centimeters.
 Only applies to pagetype=custom
 * `pagewidth` - Page width in inches (default) or centimeters.
 Only applies to pagetype=custom
 * `pagetype` - Page sizes. legal, letter, A4, A5, B5, Custom